Lyearn/mgod/README.md

 ```

 ## Motivation
-Creating `mgod` was driven by the need to simplify MongoDB interactions in Go.
+Creating `mgod` was driven by the need to **simplify MongoDB interactions** while keeping **one schema for all** in Go.
 Traditionally, working with MongoDB in Go involved either using separate structs for database and service logic or manually converting service structs to MongoDB documents, a process that was both time-consuming and error-prone.
 This lack of integration often led to redundant coding, especially when dealing with union types or adding meta fields for each MongoDB operation.

 Inspired by the easy interface of MongoDB handling using [Mongoose](https://github.com/Automattic/mongoose) and [Typegoose](https://github.com/typegoose/typegoose) libraries available in Typescript, `mgod` aims to streamline these processes.
-It offers a more integrated approach, reducing the need for repetitive code and enhancing type safety, making MongoDB operations more intuitive and efficient in Go.
+It offers a more integrated approach, reducing the need to duplicate code and enhancing type safety, making MongoDB operations more intuitive and efficient in Go.

 ## Future Scope
 The current version of mgod is a stable release.
 However, there are plans to add a lot more features like -